apache/openwhisk-wskdeploy/docs/export.md

 $ ./wskdeploy export --projectname lib1 -m my_new_lib1_manifest.yaml
 ```

 One can also export a project into a different directory, by specifying a manifest name containing this directory.
-The directory does not have to exist. `wskdeploy` will automatically create it if needed.
+The directory does not have to exist. `wskdeploy` will automatically create it, if needed.

 <details><summary>(<b>clickable</b>) Example:</summary>